 Randolph has not had a resident in the Massachusetts House for decades.
 That’s one of the reasons that Randolph doesn’t get our fair share – of environmental resources, of educational resources, and of economic resources.
 Our representatives are obligated to represent Randolph even if they are from Milton or Braintree or Quincy.
 But unless we push them to do so, they won’t push for a fair share for Randolph.

-Did you know that several towns in Massachusetts allow non-citizen immigrants to vote in munipal elections?
-That means that Green Card holders could vote for Randolph Town Council and Randolph School Committee – if the politicians of Randolph decided to allow them to vote.
+Did you know that several towns in Massachusetts have debated allowing non-citizen immigrants to vote in municipal elections?
+That would mean that Green Card holders could vote for Randolph Town Council and Randolph School Committee.

 Randolph is home to about 9,000 immigrants – that’s 29% of our population.
 They pay taxes in Randolph; they are residents of Randolph; their kids go to school in Randolph – but they don’t get to vote in Randolph for how their taxes or spent, or for how their town is run, or for how their kids are educated.
 How come?

 Randolph is the most diverse town in Massachusetts.
-We should be proud of our diversity, and of our immigrant population, and we should ensure that they have the right to political representation.
+We should be proud of our diversity, and of our legal immigrant population.
+Maybe it's time that we discuss getting legal Green Card holders more political representation.

-Randolph has the 5th highest immigrant population in Massachuetts, after Chelsea, Everett, Lawrence, and Malden.
-We should team up with those four towns (plus the three towns that have already asked the state legislature unsuccessfully) to demand that the state legislature approve a “home-rule petition” to allow non-citizen immigrant voting in municipal elections.
-As Town Councilor, Jesse would contact his counterparts from those other seven towns, to jointly push the state legislature to do the right thing.
+Randolph has the 5th highest immigrant population in Massachusetts, after Chelsea, Everett, Lawrence, and Malden.
+We should team up with those four towns (plus the three towns that have already asked the state legislature about this issue) to get the state legislature to debate Green-Card-holder voting in municipal elections.
+As Town Councilor, I would contact my town councilor counterparts from those other seven towns, to jointly seek that the state legislature discuss this issue.

 How come the BAT #12 bus only has one stop in Randolph, even though it runs for 5 miles through town?
 How come the MBTA #240 bus is always standing-room only at rush hour?
 How come there's no bus to the Randolph Theater, or a bus from Randolph to D.W.
 Field Park, or to Houghton Pond?
 Are those places intended only for people with cars?